vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 The NSX Advanced Load Balancer configuration is complete.

-## Deploy and Configure Tanzu Kubernetes Grid Bootstrapper
+## <a id="deploy-config-tkg"> </a> Deploy and Configure Tanzu Kubernetes Grid

-The deployment of the Tanzu Kubernetes Grid management & workload cluster is facilitated by setting up a bootstrap machine where you install the Tanzu CLI and Kubectl utilities which are used to create and manage the Tanzu Kubernetes Grid instance.
+The deployment of the Tanzu Kubernetes Grid management and workload cluster is facilitated by setting up a bootstrap machine where you install the Tanzu CLI and Kubectl utilities which are used to create and manage the Tanzu Kubernetes Grid instance.
 This machine also keeps the Tanzu Kubernetes Grid and Kubernetes configuration files for your deployments.

-The bootstrapper runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
+The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed via the Tanzu CLI.

 ### Download Kubernetes Templates and Tanzu Kubernetes Grid Tools